 When you walk in and demand to see /wp-login.php, it’s all over.
 There is zero chance that you have any legitimate, law-abiding purpose.
-(I suppose if you actually have a WordPress site, you might invite security-testing robots to look around and confirm that nobody can get in where they don’t belong.
+(Well, all right.
+I suppose if you actually have a WordPress site, you might invite security-testing robots to look around and confirm that nobody can get in where they don’t belong.
 That is not what my visitors are up to.)
-Close to 10% of the month’s robotic visits asked for wp-login, wp-admin, Fckeditor, xmlrpc.php and similar.
-What they received, instead, was the 403 page—or, at worst, a “no such file” 404.
+Close to 10% of a random month’s robotic visits ask for wp-login, wp-admin, Fckeditor, xmlrpc.php and similar.
+What they receive, instead, is the 403 page—or, at worst, a “no such file” 404.

-A surprising number asked for robots.txt, or the meaningless “/blog/robots.txt”.
+A surprising number ask for robots.txt, or the meaningless “/blog/robots.txt”.
 I’m not clear about the purpose of this request.
-They did not rush over and ask for any and all roboted-out directories, while they did go ahead and ask for the standard WP list.
+They do not rush over and ask for any and all roboted-out directories, while they do go ahead and ask for the standard WP list.
 Are they hoping to find something like “Disallow: /wp-admin876” that isn’t worth asking for unless you already know it exists?

 The main feature of malign robots is miscellaneousness.
 Some IP shows up, requests two or six or a dozen files from a standard list, and never shows its face again.
 Repeat visits are a feature of named robots from known addresses.